 IT decision-makers are prioritizing public cloud

 TechTarget Research tracks IT buying trends very closely, monitoring the critical factors that active buyers are evaluating in the pre-purchase process.
-Throughout 2018, the priorities of buyers have reflected a heavy emphasis on cloud features and benefits.
-Top priorities are:
+Throughout 2019 and heading into 2020, the priorities of buyers reflect a heavy emphasis on cloud features and benefits.

 Cloud providers are focusing critical attention on enterprise IT

-Enterprise IT decision-makers are making public cloud an even higher priority in 2019 because they are more confident in cloud as a platform than ever before.
+Enterprise IT decision-makers are making public cloud a high priority in 2020 because they are more confident in cloud as a platform than ever before.
 This is largely because they can now rely on providers that have a rich history in serving the unique needs of enterprise businesses in terms of reliability, availability, performance and security.

 For example, enterprises with VMware solutions in their data centers can non-disruptively migrate mission-critical applications to the IBM Cloud, using the same infrastructures, tools, processes and skills their organizations and teams have in place.
 This lets them take advantage of rapid provisioning, elastic scalability and pay-as-you-go pricing.